concept-not-found/patcom/README.md

 - when guards
 - caching iterators and object property accesses

-`match-iz` also offers a different match result API, where `matched` and and `value` are allowed to be functions.
+`match-iz` also offers a different match result API, where `matched` and `value` are allowed to be functions.
 The same functionality in `patcom` can be found in the form of [functional mappers](./mappers.js).

 ## Contributions welcome
 The following is a non-exhaustive list of features which could be implemented in the feature